Avinash1674/Kanban-New/README.md

 3. Run npm run dev to start the development server
 4. Open http://localhost:5173/ in your browser to view the application

-## Deployment Site link

-Open https://kanban-lmqs.onrender.com in your browser to view the application

 ## Data Structure